ugjka/newyearsbot/README.md

 ### Using make

-You need make, go, go-tools, gtk3, glib2
+You need make, go, go-tools

-Build with `make all` (`make cli` if you just want the commandline utility)
+Build with `make all`

 Install with `make install`